Invisible Indians: Mixed-Blood Native Americans Who Are Not Enrolled in Federally Recognized Tribes

 “I do not wish to be quoted as an unenrolled Indian,” said Tanya (not her real name), who is culturally and socially active in her local area’s Native community.
 “Most of my friends, Indian and non-Indian, believe I am enrolled because I have the physical characteristics associated with Indian blood.
 No one questions me.
 I would not enjoy being looked at differently if others discovered my status.
 I wouldn’t want to jeopardize my standing, or that of my children for that matter.”

 Tanya is approximately half Indian from a well-known tribe in the eastern United States.
 Her indigenous and European ancestors intermarried long before white American concepts of law and race changed tribal membership from a family tradition into a bureaucratic decision.
 “My cultural identity has, for my entire life, been native.
 I have always lived as native, my children are raised as native.
 I am native through and through and a card is not going to change that.

 “There are lots of jokes about the white people who dance in their odd outfits.
 Plus I am friends with some very conservative elders who believe that the traditional dances are just for Indians.
 While it makes me feel bad when I hear ‘wannabe’ and other such words, I realize my friends don’t understand that because of governmental policies they are, in reality, talking about me.”

 David Arv Bragi is the editor of the grail multicultural blog.
-He has worked as a freelance journalist, copywriter and video producer, and has published articles for SF Gate, San Jose/Silicon Valley Business Journal, Portable Computing Magazine and Strong Medicine.
+He has worked as a freelance journalist, copywriter and video producer, and has published articles for SF Gate, San Jose/Silicon Valley Business Journal, Portable Computing Magazine, Strong Medicine, SafeBee, Coreopsis and other publications.
 He is an enrolled citizen of the Muscogee (Creek) Nation.
 Invisible Indians is his first book.